 So what’s the bottom line on coffee’s role in heart health, specifically irregular heart rhythms?

-“The available research suggests that caffeine in doses typically consumed, about 400 mg a day or about five cups of coffee, does not provoke arrhythmias,” said Helga Van Herle, MD, MS, a cardiologist at Keck Medicine of USC and associate professor of clinical medicine at the Keck School of Medicine of USC.
+“The available research suggests that caffeine in doses typically consumed, about 400 mg a day or about five cups of coffee, does not provoke arrhythmias,” says Helga Van Herle, MD, MS, a cardiologist at Keck Medicine of USC and associate professor of clinical medicine at the Keck School of Medicine of USC.

 Coffee’s impact on your overall heart health

-Recent research, including a study from USC, has found an association between coffee drinking and longevity.
+Recent research, including a study from the University of Southern California, has found an association between coffee drinking and longevity.
 Studies have also shown less cardiovascular disease among people who drink coffee, making coffee actually heart-healthy.